Divya-Maiya/EleNa/README.md

 3. You should be able to see a browser window open the UI and the displayed screen should look like the one mentioned in the Output/Screenshots section of this ReadME.

+Note: While entering addresses in the UI, please use street addresses with zip code.
+This is essential for the application to run successfully.
+Examples of addresses that have been tested:
+1. Rolling Green Drive, Amherst, MA 01002, USA
+2. Brandywine Apartments, Amherst, MA 01002, USA
+3.

 ## How to test the Project
 For testing, **Mockito**, **unittest** and **pytest** frameworks are used.